Get Started

 - Easy to connect to your auth model, user roles, and business data.

-- Has extra features such as a ready-made HTTP API and hybrid multi-tenant setup.
+- Includes extra features such as a ready-made HTTP API and a hybrid multi-tenant setup.

 → Next: ASP.NET Web API Quickstart